Thank you for your interest in Providence Classical School!

 Athletics can play a vital role in a student’s education by teaching the value of self-discipline, commitment, teamwork, self-control, setting and achieving goals, perseverance, fellowship, loyalty, and cooperation.
 Visit our Athletics page for more information on sports offered at PCS.

 In keeping with the school’s mission, PCS Athletics exists to create courageous and confident young men and women to honor the Lord with their hearts, minds, and bodies.
-The PCS Upper School is a 3A member of the Texas Association of Private and Parochial Schools (TAPPS) and competes in District 6 in the following sports: Baseball, Basketball, Cross Country, Golf, Tennis, Track, and Volleyball.
+The PCS Upper School is a 2A member of the Texas Association of Private and Parochial Schools (TAPPS) and competes in District 6 in the following sports: Basketball, Cross Country, Golf, Soccer, Swimming, Tennis, Track, and Volleyball.
 Students in grades six through eight participate at the Middle School level in the South Division of Houston Area Private Schools (HAPS).
 With a strong emphasis on teaching sports fundamentals, Middle School currently has a no-cut policy.

 Look What PCS Athletics Has To Offer